amhoesk/max-Lyapunov-exponent/README.md

 ## Repetitive lifting task

 Trunk rotation was extracted from the T8 segment.
 As the number of data samples per cycle can influence the estimate of stability, the data were resampled to obtain a mean value of 300 data samples per movement cycle (50 samples per second) while preserving the cycle-to-cycle variability in movement.
 The Euclidean norm transformation function was used to combine the rotation into a single time-series.
-Prior to normalization, T8 rotations were independently shifted to avoid the incidence of zero-crossings (Beaudette et al., 2016).
+Prior to normalization, T8 rotations were independently shifted to avoid the incidence of zero-crossings (Beaudette et al., 2016; Eskandari et al., 2023).
 In order to reconstruct the state-space of the normalized signal, a constant time delay of 30 samples (10% of the length of the average cycle) with embedding dimension of 5 was used for all trials (Granata and England, 2006).

  **Ref:** Granata, Kevin P., and Scott A. England.
 "Stability of dynamic trunk movement."
 Spine 31.10 (2006)